MetaSys-LISBP/KinetX/README.md

 - Define the window that contains the signal of interest in the 2D spectra (only the most intense peak of the displayed area wil be processed)

-- Run KinetX:

-· run 'kinetx' in the TopSpin command

-· enter the signal name (used for spectra annotation), the total number of experiments to process, and confirm the information provided
+- Run KinetX by typing 'kinetx' in the TopSpin command, enter the signal name (used for spectra annotation), the total number of experiments to process, and confirm the information provided

 - Processing results will be displayed and saved in the res subdirectory of the TopSpin experiments folder